department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 **Based on your plan, you'll pay:**
 - The full insurance premium for each individual on your plan
-- Any added copays when you get care
+- Any required copays when you get care

 **Read coverage details and compare VADIP plans and premium rates from:**
 [Delta Dental](https://feds.deltadentalins.com/vadip/)